Californians have seen movement in the Legislature over the last year, with a flurry of activity relating to the powerful “Me Too” movement.

 We also want to highlight how much more work still needs to be done.

-It really because of last October when a group of female lobbyists, inspired by the focus on sexual harassment in Hollywood, wrote a letter calling for the same uncovering of misconduct in California politics.
+It was really because of last October when a group of female lobbyists, inspired by the focus on sexual harassment in Hollywood, wrote a letter calling for the same uncovering of misconduct in California politics.

 Under pressure, lawmakers responded.